ionic-team/stencil-site/src/docs/framework-integration/react.md

 npm run build
 ```

 Now you can create a symlink for your Stencil component library.
-From withing your **Stencil component library**, run
+From within your **Stencil component library**, run

 ```bash
 npm link